Thewbi/arty_s7/vivado/vga/README.md

-# arty_s7, Digilent PMOD without IP Block
+# Arty S7 25, Digilent PMOD without IP Block

 This project produces VGA output on a Arty S7 25 using the Digilent PMOD without using an IP Block for the Digilent VGA PMod.